NitheshSinghSanjay/Deep-Neural-Network-based-Real-Time-Object-Detection-for-Raspberry-Pi-and-non-GPU-devices/README.md

 ## Results
-You can see results and example detections here: https://nitheshsinghsanjay.github.io/
+You can see results and example detections here: https://nitheshsinghsanjay.github.io/ link to download the paper will be made available once it is published. contact us if you have any questions.

 ## How to use the code
 Above code is for demonstration purpose only.
 It is trained on udacity self driving dataset which contains 5 different objects: car, truck, pedestrian, bicyclist, light.